An Extractive-and-Abstractive Framework for Source Code Summarization: Introduction

-Recently, with the success of deep learning (DL) in abstractive text summarization, DL-based code summarization techniques have been proposed one after another~\cite{2016-CODE-NN, 2018-Structured-Neural-Summarization, 2018-TL-CodeSum, 2018-Improving-Code-Summarization-via-DRL, 2019-Ast-attendgru, 2019-Convolutional-Neural-Network-Code-Summarization, 2020-Hybrid-DeepCom, 2020-RL-Guided-Code-Summarization, 2020-Rencos, 2020-R2Com, 2020-Improved-Code-Summarization-via-GNN, 2020-Transformer-based-Approach-for-Code-Summarization, 2021-BASTS, 2021-API2Com, 2021-CoTexT}.
-Compared with \textit{extractive methods}, similar to abstractive text summarization~\cite{2021-Neural-Abstractive-Summarization}, DL-based code summarization techniques have stronger abstract expression capabilities and can generate human-written-like summaries.
-Therefore, we call DL-based code summarization techniques as \textit{abstractive methods}. \textit{Abstractive methods} widely adopt DL-based the encoder-decoder neural network and then train it on a large code-comment corpus.
-The well-trained encoder-decoder model can transform code snippets into embedding representations and then decode the embedding representations into short natural language summaries.
+Recently, with the success of deep learning (DL) in abstractive text summarization, the DL-based code summarization techniques have been proposed one after another~\cite{2016-CODE-NN, 2018-Structured-Neural-Summarization, 2018-TL-CodeSum, 2018-Improving-Code-Summarization-via-DRL, 2019-Ast-attendgru, 2019-Convolutional-Neural-Network-Code-Summarization, 2020-Hybrid-DeepCom, 2020-RL-Guided-Code-Summarization, 2020-Rencos, 2020-R2Com, 2020-Improved-Code-Summarization-via-GNN, 2020-Transformer-based-Approach-for-Code-Summarization, 2021-BASTS, 2021-API2Com, 2021-CoTexT}.
+Compared with \textit{extractive methods}, similar to abstractive text summarization~\cite{2021-Neural-Abstractive-Summarization}, the DL-based code summarization techniques have stronger abstract expression capabilities and can generate human-written-like summaries.
+Therefore, we call the DL-based code summarization techniques as \textit{abstractive methods}. \textit{Abstractive methods} widely adopt the neural network model based on the encoder-decoder architecture and then train the model on a large code-comment corpus.
+The encoder first transforms code snippets into embedding representations (also called context vectors), and then the decoder decodes the context vectors into short natural language summaries.
 As in many research areas and as chronicled by Allamanis et al.~\cite{2018-Survey-ML-for-Big-Code}, traditional methods have largely given way to deep learning methods based on big data input.
 Although the \textit{abstractive methods} have the ability to generate novel words and phrases not featured in the code snippet – as a human-written abstract usually does, the generated summaries often miss important factual details in the code snippet, detailed in Section~\ref{sec:motivating_example}.